-(b) Objections to Claim of Exemptions
+(b) Objecting to a Claim of Exemptions

-The trustee or any creditor may file objections to the list of property claimed as exempt within 30 days after the conclusion of the meeting of creditors held pursuant to Rule 2003(a) or the filing of any amendment to the list or supplemental schedules unless, within such period, further time is granted by the court.
-Copies of the objections shall be delivered or mailed to the trustee and to the person filing the list and the attorney for such person.
+A party in interest may file an objection to the list of property claimed as exempt only within 30 days after the meeting of creditors held under §341(a) is concluded or within 30 days after any amendment to the list or supplemental schedules is filed, whichever is later.
+The court may, for cause, extend the time for filing objections if, before the time to object expires, a party in interest files a request for an extension.
+Copies of the objections shall be delivered or mailed to the trustee, the person filing the list, and the attorney for that person.